jopemachine/my-dev-env-mac/README.md

 - [11.
 Related Config Compilations](#related-config-compilations)
 - [12.
 Related Awesome List](#related-awesome-list)

-## Command Line Applications
+## Command Line Environment

+### Command Line Dev Environment

 - [alacritty]: A cross-platform, OpenGL terminal emulator.
+- [starship]: ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!
+- [tmux]: Open-source terminal multiplexer for Unix-like operating systems.

+### Command Line Applications

 - [lunarvim]: An IDE layer for Neovim with sane defaults.
 Completely free and community driven.
-- [tmux]
 - [mas]: 📦 Mac App Store command line interface
 - [mcfly]: Fly through your shell history.
 Great Scott!
 - [ranger]: A VIM-inspired filemanager for the console
 - [forgit]: 💤 A utility tool powered by fzf for using git interactively.
 - [delta]: A syntax-highlighting pager for git, diff, and grep output
-- [starship]: ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [ripgrep]: ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 - [fd]: A simple, fast and user-friendly alternative to 'find'
 - [navi]: An interactive cheatsheet tool for the command-line
 - [lazygit]: Simple terminal UI for git commands
 - [autojump]: A cd command that learns - easily navigate directories from the command line
 - [glow]: Render markdown on the CLI, with pizzazz! 💅
+- [np]: A better `npm publish`
 - [hub]: A command-line tool that makes git easier to use with GitHub.
-- [np]: A better `npm publish`
 - [npm-name-cli]: Check whether a package or organization name is available on npm
 - [open-cli]: Open stuff like URLs, files, executables.
 Cross-platform.
 - [fkill-cli]: Fabulously kill processes.
 Cross-platform.